microchip-pic-avr-examples/pic18f47q10-clc-gray-code-decoder-mplab/README.md

   <br>Fig 9 : Hardware Setup<br>
 </p>

 Gray-code Decoder demonstration needs input in Gray-code format and the output data in binary format.
-Input to the Gray-code Decoder is given by the Grayhill Encoder module, output of the Decoder is fed to onboard LEDs to show the output in binary format, as well as CLCs output register is read to show the output on LCD in decimal format.
+Input to the Gray-code Decoder is given by the Grayhill Encoder module, output is in binary format and is read through the LCD Display.

 The required hardware connections are shown in the preceding figure.
-The figure consists of Gray-code Encoder, LCD mini click, and Curiosity HPC board.
+The figure consists of Gray-code Encoder, LCD mini click, Curiosity Nano Base for Click boards and PIC18F47Q10 Curiosity Nano Evaluation kit.

 Table consists of the necessary pin mapping information of Gray-code Decoder application.

 ## Operation

 * **Gray Code Decoder Pin Mapping** consists of pin mapping/connection details of the Gray-code Decoder demonstration setup.
 The hardware connection is made as shown in the Hardware Setup.
-Power up the curiosity board using micro USB cable.
+Power up the curiosity nano base board using micro USB cable.
-* Download the firmware available with this Xpress example page.
+* Download the firmware available from the github page link.
 * Build the project using latest version of tools as mentioned in the Software Tools section and load the generated hexadecimal file in to the PIC18F47Q10 MCU.
 * The Encoder used in the demonstration is capable of generating maximum of 15 encoded position values with 22.5° angle of rotation in between them.
 The rotation can be in clockwise or anti-clockwise direction.